rendely/rendely.github.io/docs/_posts/2023-07-11-phase-3-blog-post-databases.markdown

 There is a great [quickstart tutorial](https://docs.sqlalchemy.org/en/20/orm/quickstart.html) on the SQLAlchemy site.
 To give a quick preview of what the final working code can look like, here are some snippets from a final working project:

 This Python code defines a User object that can have a name attribute and a trips attribute.
-It inherits the Base class from SQLAlchemy which will do the magic of creating a corresponding table in the database.
+It also defines the Trip object with name, year and users attributes.
+Both of these inherit the Base class from SQLAlchemy which will do the magic of creating a corresponding table in the database.

 ```python
 class User(Base):